What is the Transport Cybersecurity Toolkit?

-The European Commission published on 16 December 2020 its Transport Cybersecurity Toolkit, a repository of tips and recommended practices to enhance cybersecurity and cyber-resilience in the transport sector.
+The Transport Cybersecurity Toolkit is a repository of tips and recommended practices to enhance cybersecurity and cyber-resilience in the transport sector.
+The European Commission published it on 16 December 2020.

 Against this background, the transport cybersecurity toolkit aims at contributing to greater levels of cyber-awareness and cyber-hygiene, with a specific focus on the transport sector.
 It addresses transport organisations, regardless of their size and domain of activity.

 Concretely, the toolkit contains basic information on four threats that may affect transport organisations: malware diffusion, denial of service, unauthorised access and theft, and software manipulation.